pierrediedhiou/cybersecurity-journey/glossary.md

 - **msfvenom** — Metasploit command-line tool used to generate standalone payloads in various formats (exe, php, python, etc) for use outside of msfconsole
+- **Migrate** — Meterpreter command that moves the payload from one process to another on the target, used to gain stability or avoid detection
+- **Meterpreter** — An advanced Metasploit payload that runs entirely in memory on the target system without writing to disk, making it harder to detect.
+Provides a powerful interactive shell with commands for file management, networking, surveillance and privilege escalation
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services